wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Another approach would be to create a web interface where users enter the URL of the file they want to download.
+-   Another approach would be to create a web interface where users enter the URL of the file they want to download.
 This is then downloaded overnight using a cron job or scheduled task.
 This system would only work for users who are not impatient, and are familiar